yogirajmagar07/Data_Scraper_Using_python/README.md

 The output of the script will be saved in a file named `extracted_data.csv` in the same directory as the script.
 The CSV file will contain the following columns:

+- GSTIN No.
+- PAN No.
 - Name
-- PAN No.
-- GSTIN No.
 - Permanent Address

 ## Contributing

 Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.

-## License

-This project is licensed under the MIT License.